bobbadshy/touchosc_obxd_template/README.md

 ## Usage

-- Download and open the `.tosc` file in TouchOSC.
+- Download the latest release, and open `obxd.tosc` in TouchOSC.
 - Start up OB-Xd and the rest of your music setup and enjoy!